ispc/ispc/docs/ispc_for_gen.rst

 You can also generate L0 binary using ``--emit-zebin`` flag.
 Please note that currently SPIR-V format is more stable but feel free to experiment with L0 binary.
+L0 binary format is supported now on Linux platform only.

 Environment
 -----------
-Currently, ``Intel® ISPC for GEN`` is supported on Linux only but it is planned to be extended for Windows as well in a future release.
-Recommended and tested Linux distribution is Ubuntu 18.04.
+``Intel® ISPC for GEN`` is supported on Linux for quite a while (recommended and tested Linux distribution is Ubuntu 20.04) and it's got Windows support since v1.16.0.

 You need to have a system with ``Intel(R) Processor Graphics Gen9`` or later.